jagilber-org/mcp-index-server/README.md

 **Note**: Dashboard arguments are optional.
 The MCP protocol operates independently via stdio.

-**Important**: After updating your `mcp.json`, restart VS Code completely to establish the MCP server connection.
+**Important**: After updating your global `mcp.json`, fully restart VS Code (not just reload) to establish the MCP server connection.
+If you change the path or rebuild, restart again.

 ### Critical MCP Functions